User Log In

 ADDRESSING CRITICISMS: AN ONGOING PROCESS

 By the late 1970s, we started receiving a few complaints from customers about the TKI’s exclusive use of male pronouns.
 At first, since only five of the thirty pairs of statements included a “he,” “his,” or “him” in one of the A/B choices, we weren’t particularly concerned.
 But by the early 1980s, the frequency of complaints about “the masculine bias” gradually increased.
 Consequently, by the mid-1980s, the use of the male pronouns on five items was changed to he/she, his/hers, or him/her, which easily resolved the gender issue.
+As such, the history of the Thomas-Kilmann Instrument had just embraced gender equality for all time.

 In the late 1980s, another criticism developed, which concerned the small (and demographically limited) sample that had established our conflict-handling norms.
 Recall: We sampled only 339 middle and upper-level managers in business and government.
 Although not reported at the time, Ken and I knew that our sample from the 1970s was predominately white male and highly educated, which was, of course, very different from the increasingly diverse U.S. workforce.
 But at the time these complaints were surfacing, we were already busy with other research projects: He was studying empowerment and intrinsic motivation, while I was exploring corporate culture and transformation.
 So we decided to live with the limited norm sample, even though we continued to use the TKI in our university teaching and consulting work.